“Motivation is overvalued. Environment often matters more.” – James Clear

 Character is trained, forged, and built in little moments of acting “the right way” in the absence of motivation: When others aren’t watching.
 When everyone else would act differently.
 When doing the right thing will not benefit us.

 Culture is created in the personal connections made between team members.
 It’s built in the conversations people are having not just in team meetings, but more importantly the one’s in the locker room, at the water cooler, and in text messages.

 “The best motivation is the belief that THEY can handle the challenge.” – Tim Elmore

 When we motivate others, we play with their emotions, and we try to change them.
 We use external pressure, positive reinforcement, and even shame to motivate others to change.

 As Daniel Pink points out in his book Drive, we’ve got it all wrong, “Human beings have an innate inner drive to be autonomous, self-determined, and connected to one another.
 And when that drive is liberated, people achieve more and live richer lives.”

 We have to stop trying to motivate or change others.
 Instead, we need to focus on the three keys of intrinsic motivation: Autonomy, Mastery, and Purpose.

-At every practice, designate “your time.”
-Allow players to work for 10-15 minutes on what they want to work on.
+At every practice, designate “player time.”
+Allow players to work for 10 minutes on what they want to work on.
 Don’t try to exert control over them with punishments or rewards.
 Instead, remind them of the power of their actions and the positive consequences that will come naturally from developing healthy habits.
 Then, step away and let them take control of their training.
 No praise.
 No criticism.

-Discuss their vision of the player and person they are striving to become.
+Discuss the vision of the player and person they are striving to become.
 Support them in that mission by offering guidance that does not attempt to pressure or shame them into making the most out of that practice time, but instead, simply displays a willingness to help when needed.